 08 of 10

 Caulk All Cracks and Holes

 Flat or matte sheen interior paint on the bathroom walls tends to streak and stain.
 Use glossier paints to ward off the inevitable splashes from the bathing facilities and from condensation.
-Satin, eggshell, and semi-gloss paints are bathroom favorites for their ease of application and durability.
+Satin, eggshell, and semi-gloss paints are favorites for their ease of application and durability in a bathroom

-After the remodel, keep your bathroom in good condition by managing moisture by:
+Maintaining a waterproof bathroom is not a one-and-done event.
+After the remodel, keep your bathroom in good condition by managing moisture with these regular practices: